MoonHawlk/MoonHawlk/README.md

 ### Hi!
 Welcome! 👋

-- 🐱‍💻 Working with C, Python, and Java.
+- 🐱‍💻 Working with Python and Java.
-- 🐱‍🐉 Focus on Web development (back-end).
+- 🐱‍🐉 Focus on Back-end development and AI.
-- 🐱‍🚀 Fun fact: Programming to me, it's a part of my day.

 <div align="center">
   <a href="https://github.com/MoonHawlk">